 Are Sunflower Seeds Keto?

-Of course, it’s not a fixed amount and you should consult with a healthcare professional and watch your body’s response to find the best amount for your health and diet.
+Of course, it is not a fixed amount, and you should consult with a healthcare professional and watch your body’s response to find the best amount based on your health status and diet rules.

 Sunflower seeds also provide many essential vitamins and minerals for the body, like vitamin E, selenium, protein, calcium, iron, and niacin [6].